 POLST orders differ from advance directives in that POLST directives make clear an individual's wishes regarding treatment measures via a legal medical order that is applicable across all health care settings – applicable in emergency medical services, health care facilities, home care and hospice settings.
 Advance directives often only identify a surrogate health care decision-maker and lack specificity regarding a patient's end-of-life treatment preferences.

 Although POLST forms are currently available in Pennsylvania, these forms presently are not recognized by Pennsylvania law.
-House Bill 1196 will codify these orders and require that physicians, nurses, emergency medical technicians, and other medical professionals deliver care consistent with a patient's end-of-life preferences.
+SB 623 seeks to codify these orders and require that physicians, nurses, emergency medical technicians, and other medical professionals deliver care consistent with a patient's end-of-life preferences.

 PAMED thanks Sen. Yaw for his leadership on this issue.
 On Oct.
 1, shortly before the Senate vote, Sen. Yaw spoke on the Senate floor to ask his colleagues to support the bill.
 “This is a way to provide death with dignity,” he said.
 Watch a video of Sen. Yaw’s speech.

 We also thank Rep. Bryan Cutler who is the sponsor of a POLST bill (HB 1196) in the Pa.
 House.